Coca-Cola Mascot graphic

 This “The Pause That Refreshes” advertisement turned out to be one of the most famous advertising slogans in Coca‑Cola history.

-The Santa Coca-Cola mascot was always featured in print ads until 2001 when the first animated Coca-Cola Santa appeared at the end of a Christmas TV commercial.
+The Santa Coca-Cola Mascot was featured in print ads until 2001 when the first animated Coca-Cola Santa appeared at the end of a Christmas TV commercial.

 The Sprite Boy Coca-Cola Mascot